steveliao93/TradingSHFE/README.md

 # C++ Qt Trading System for SHFE

-A professional trading software developed in C++ with Qt framework for Shanghai Futures Exchange (SHFE) connectivity.
+A software developed in C++ with Qt framework for Shanghai Futures Exchange (SHFE) connectivity.
 This system provides real-time market data, order management, and trading capabilities through a modern Qt GUI interface.
+This software aims to offer an efficient trading environment for discretionary traders.

 ## Overview

 This trading system is designed to connect directly to SHFE (Shanghai Futures Exchange) servers using the CTP (Comprehensive Transaction Platform) API.
-The application provides a complete trading solution with authentication, market data subscription, order placement, and position management.
+The application provides a complete solution with authentication, market data subscription, order placement, and position management.

 ## Features